How Can Being Overweight Cause Depression, And Vice Versa?

 Another report revealed that fat cells contribute to depression because they secrete inflammatory cytokines.
 These are proteins that are distributed in the central nervous system and the immune system.
 Elevated cytokine levels directly contribute to the creation of mood disorders and depression.

-Overweight individuals often experience issues in social situations that promote depression.
+Higher weight individuals often experience issues in social situations that promote depression.
 Many are ostracized, stereotyped, or discriminated against because of the way they look.
-Obesity and carrying extra weight can lead to joint pain, high blood pressure, type 2 diabetes, and other conditions which can lead to social withdrawal and mood disorders.
-Obese people are 25% more likely to experience mood swings, self-esteem issues, poor self-image, and feelings of low self-worth.
+Carrying excess weight and obesity can contribute to various health issues, including joint pain, high blood pressure, and type 2 diabetes.
+Moreover, these conditions can also result in social withdrawal and mood disorders.
+Individuals with higher weight are 25% more prone to experiencing mood swings, self-esteem problems, a negative self-image, and feelings of low self-worth.

 Generally, people who suffer from depression have many areas of their brain that are less active than individuals who do not suffer from depression which would explain why many depressed individuals are often lethargic and exhausted.